Linden-Brochu/wish-jdis-game-1/client-ts/readme.md

 # Client typescript

-Run `npm install` to install dependancies.
+- Run `npm install` to install dependancies.
-Run `npm run serve` to start the clien
+- Run `npm run serve` to start the client

 ## What is what?